 Emergency Management News

 Current Watches, Warnings and Advisories for Jackson (OKZ036) Oklahoma Issued by the National Weather ServiceHeat Advisory issued July 26 at 4:34PM CDT until July 26 at 7:00PM CDT by NWS - ...HEAT ADVISORY REMAINS IN EFFECT UNTIL 7 PM CDT THIS EVENING...
 A HEAT ADVISORY REMAINS IN EFFECT UNTIL 7 PM CDT THIS EVENING. * TEMPERATURES...
-HEAT INDEX...4 weeks ago
+HEAT INDEX...1 month ago

 Readout of Secretary Napolitano’s Visit to Anchorage - Secretary of Homeland Security Janet Napolitano and U.S. Coast Guard Commandant Admiral Robert Papp, Jr. today traveled to Anchorage, Alaska to participate...2 years ago

 Oklahoma Severe Storms, Tornadoes, Straight-line Winds, and Flooding - Major Disaster Declaration number 4064 declared on Jun 14, 20122 years ago